Lokanath Behera

-He was reappointed as Managing Director of Kochi Metro on 28 August 2021 by the Government of Kerala.
+He was reappointed as managing director of Kochi Metro on 28 August 2021 by the government of Kerala.

 Education

-Behera holds a master's degree in Geology from Utkal University.
+Behera holds a master's degree in geology from Utkal University.

 Career

 Behera was appointed to the IPS in 1985 and is a part of the Kerala cadre.
 He started his career as an ASP, in Kerala and also served as Commissioner of Police in Kochi and DCP in Thiruvananthapuram.

 He was then appointed as SP and later DIG in the Central Bureau of Investigation.
 He was involved in the investigation of sensitive cases such as the Graham Staines murder case, Purulia arms drop case, Mumbai serial blast case, etc.

-In 2009, he joined the National Investigation Agency (NIA) and was one of the founder members.
-At the NIA, he headed the Terror Financing and Fake Currency specialized cell of the NIA.
+In 2009, Behera became one of the founding members of the NIA.
+At the NIA, he headed the terror financing and fake currency-specialized cell of the NIA.

-Prior to being appointed as the DGP of the Kerala Police, he served as Director, Kerala Fire And Rescue Services.
+Prior to being appointed as the director general of the Kerala Police, he served as director of the Kerala Fire and Rescue Services.
 He was a part of the team that traveled to the United States to question David Headley in 2010.

 Behera retired from service on 30 June 2021.